shidel/FDI/README.md

                     "y" to transfer system boot files.
 In advanced mode, it is set to either "y" or "n" depended on choice.

+        OBSS        Set in FDASK600, in basic mode it is set to 'y' or 'n' automatically based on the installers best guess.
+In advanced mode user is prompted.
+Force boot sector update.

-        OALL        Set in FDASK600.
+        OALL        Set in FDASK700.
 If user wants all binary packages, it is set to 'y'

-        OSRC        Set in FDASK600.
+        OSRC        Set in FDASK700.
 If user wans sources for selected packages installed it is set to 'y'